• Skip to primary navigation

 Notes

-• 1.5 cups of heavy cream can be substituted with an 8 ounce tub of Cool Whip.
+• Cool Whip substitute: 1.5 cups of heavy cream can be substituted with an 8 ounce tub of Cool Whip.
 Skip the step of whipping your cream, then fold Cool Whip into cream cheese mixture as directed.

-• No-bake cheesecake will keep for 5 days in the refrigerator in a sealed container, and is best after resting for at least 8 hours.
-A great dessert to make a day or two ahead of an event.
+• Storage: No-bake cheesecake will keep for 5 days in the refrigerator in a sealed container, and is best after resting for at least 8 hours.
+This is a great dessert to make a day or two ahead of an event.

 Nutrition Estimate